Abhinay-Vasu/git-essential-training-5988161/Example.md

-This is an sample file for testinga
+This is an sample file for testing

+Add new line for testing.